Home

 Madeline M. Bogner married Paul F. McMenamin, a Newark Policeman, on July 21, 1926, in Manhattan, New York.
 Paul was born in Newark on April 20, 1898, the son of James J. McMenamin and Mary Boettinger.
 He and his brother Raymond served in the Army in World War I, Paul with the Quartermaster Corps.
 After the war, Paul followed after his father and became a police officer.
 He was 5' 11.5" tall, weighed about 185 pounds, with brown eyes and hair, and a light complexion.

-June married Albert Finkel in April of 1949.
+June married Joseph L. Jaffe in 1946, but the marriage ended in divorce, in Florida, in 1948.
+June then married Albert Finkel in April of 1949.
 Albert (Al) was born in Newark on October 18, 1917, the son of Jacob Finkel and Dora Katzenelson.
-He served with the Army Air Corps during World War II.
+Al served with the Army Air Corps during World War II.
 He was 5' 11" tall and weighed 195 pounds.
 He had blue eyes and blonde hair with a light complexion.
 He was a manager for a movie theater.
 June and Al had two daughters and two sons.

-June and Al were living in New Haven, Connecticut when he died on April 21, 1987.
+June and Al were living in New Haven, Connecticut when he died right around their 38th wedding anniversary, on April 21, 1987.
+He was 69 years old.
 June was still living in New Haven when she died on April 11, 2010 at the age of 82.
 They are buried together at Bnai Jacob Memorial Park in New Haven.

-Joanne and Jocelyn got married on the same day, in April of 1953.
-Joanne married Herb Stone.
-They had a son who married and had two daughters.
 Jocelyn married Howard Fechtner.
 Howard was six feet tall, weighing about 170 pounds.
-He had brown eyes, black hair and a dark complexion.
+He had brown eyes, black hair, and a dark complexion.
 He was born in Newark on May 14, 1928.
 His parents were John Fechtner and Pauline Winters.
 Jocelyn and Howard had two sons.
 One of the sons, Mark Philip Fechtner, was born in New York on January 26, 1961, and was only 33 years old when he died in Los Angeles, California on December 9, 1994.
 Later, Jocelyn and Howard retired to Florida.
 Howard was 70 years old when he died in Miami on January 24, 1999.

 In 1957, Paul retired from the Police Department and went to work as a mail clerk for the Newark Post Office.
 We referred to Madeline as "Aunt Mat", although other family members called her "Aunt Mad."
 I can remember growing up and saying "I want to be just like her."
 She always smiled, made life a fun game and was a ball of energy.